dag-andersen/argocd-diff-preview/README.md

 ## Roadmap
 - Make a dedicated GitHub Action that wraps the Docker container, so the tool becomes more user-friendly.
 - Let the user specify Argo CD version.
 Currently it always uses the newest version available.
-- Let the user specify how many lines above and below the diff they want to see.
+- Let the user specify how many lines above and below the code change they want to see.
 This is useful when the diff is too big to be displayed in a PR comment.
+- Let the user specify max characters in the diff.
+This is useful when the diff is too big to be displayed in a PR comment.
-- Delete Argo CD Applications, when they have been parsed by the tool, so Argo CD can focus on the remaining applications, which hopefully speeds up the process.
+- Delete Argo CD Applications, when they have been parsed by the tool, so Argo CD can focus on the remaining applications, which hopefully speeds up the rendering process.

-## Do you experience any issues?

-If you experience any issues, please open an issue in this repository.
-We will do our best to address it as soon as possible.
-I only have limited codebases available to me, so I can't test it on all possible codebases.

 ## Questions, issues, or suggestions

 If you have any questions, issues, or suggestions, please open an issue in this repository.
+We will do our best to address it as soon as possible.

 Any contributions are **greatly appreciated**.